-More seats will be added to Brisbane-Vancouver, which steps up from a Boeing 787-9 to a Boeing 777-300ER in November – a move which pleasingly puts more business class beds and premium economy recliners into the sky – and adopts a daily schedule from December to March.
+Timed with the northern ski season, Brisbane not only steps up from a Boeing 787-9 to a Boeing 777 on October 30 – a move putting more business beds and premium economy recliners into the sky – but switches to a daily schedule until March 30.

-Both the Sydney and Brisbane flights feature Air Canada’s spacious Signature Class lie-flat business suites, and during the 14-hour journey travellers will be treated to meals designed by Vancouver-based chef David Hawksworth and Montreal-based chef Jérôme Ferrer, with matching wines chosen leading Canadian sommelier Véronique Rivest.
+Both Sydney and Brisbane flights feature Air Canada’s spacious lie-flat Signature Class business suites, with diners enjoying meals designed by Vancouver-based chef David Hawksworth and Montreal-based chef Jérôme Ferrer, with matching wines and Laurent-Perrier Brut NV Champagne.

-If you’re not in Sydney or Brisbane, Air Canada’s partnership with Virgin Australia offers easy domestic connections, with Velocity members able to earn Velocity Points and status credits and redeem ther points on eligible Air Canada flights between Australia and Vancouver and beyond – although the more you travel with Air Canada, the more appealing its Aeroplan rewards program will be.
+If you’re not in Sydney or Brisbane, Air Canada’s Virgin Australia partnership offers easy domestic connections, with Velocity members able to earn Velocity Points and status credits, as well as redeem points on eligible AC flights between Australia, Vancouver and beyond.

-And while Vancouver remains a superb destination in its own right, it’s also the gateway to the ski, snow and mountain sports mecca of Whistler along with the Alaska cruise circuit, including Glacier Bay and the ‘Inside Passage’ coastal route.
+And while Vancouver is certainly a superb destination in its own right, it’s also the gateway to the ski, snow and mountain sports mecca of Whistler, along with the Alaska cruise circuit, including Glacier Bay and the ‘Inside Passage’ coastal route.